An irreverent tribe focused on helping our customers love security, rebelling against the status quo and getting $#*! done

 (yes… they hoard all the monitors)

 If you skipped down to this section we don’t blame you.
 Our analysts are at the heart of everything Expel does.
 They monitor your environment, chase down issues and keep you safe.
 We put a lot of careful thought and effort into the way we hire, train and promote our analysts.
-Here’s a glimpse at some of the people behind the service.
+Here’s a glimpse (iow… we have more than three) at some of the people behind the service.